What are natural resources?

 Renewable resources are those which can be generated again after it is used.
 For example water, wood and sunlight are some examples of renewable resources.

 A non-renewable resource is that which exhausts after frequent usage and sometimes it takes a long time to get generated like natural gas.
 One of the examples of the non-renewable natural resource is coal.
 Just like coal, there are many natural resources that are limited that means it cannot be recycled again.
 Most of the non-renewable resources cannot be recycled and thus it is important in the conservation of natural resources.
 There are some natural resources which have very high demand but with less availability.

-Some of the non-renewable natural resources are:
+Some non-renewable natural resources are:

-- Fossil fuels: Natural resources like Coal, natural gas and petroleum can be over someday i.e. they are exhaustible.
+- Fossil fuels: Natural resources like coal, natural gas and petroleum can be over someday i.e. they are exhaustible.
 It takes millions of years for a dead organism to get converted into fuels.
 They are consumed with a much faster rate than the rate by which it is formed.
 The excess burning of fossil fuels leads to air pollution as it gives out carbon dioxide which is a greenhouse gas

 Conservation of Natural Resources

 It is very important that these natural resources are conserved as they are getting exhausted at an alarming rate.
 Apart from that, it is having an adverse effect on the environment which is indirectly causing harm to living beings.
 By following the below tips, we can conserve the natural resources:

 - Use water sparingly and do not waste water

 BYJU’S helps students by delivering chapters and detailed solutions to the questions of NCERT books so that they can compare their answers with the sample answers given here – NCERT Solutions for Natural Resources